 I first started reading and learning about ad networks and ad exchanges around 2010.
-Programmatic is more than mainstream now, accounting for 80% of ad spend in selected countries in Europe.
+Programmatic is more than mainstream now, accounting for up to 80% of ad spend in selected countries in Europe.
 It was incredible to witness the start of programmatic industry.
 To me it’s the most dramatic driver of change in the business, hand in hand with the emphasis on buying audience and using data to drive marketing decisions.

 How is the startup scene within the digital marketing industry?

 I think it’s extremely dynamic.
 Not to discourage anyone from getting involved in startups, but it’s also extremely difficult to be successful.
 I’ve seen how hard it is to make a living out of it and differentiate oneself.
 The startup scene is full of driven, intelligent and fun people but it’s very challenging to find that positioning in the marketplace where you can shine without a hundred other people doing the same thing as you are.
-The startup village at DMEXCO was my recent experience of digital startups and a great signal that there are still a lot of startups coming into this competitive landscape.
+The startup village at DMEXCO was my recent experience of digital startups and a great signal that there are still a lot of interesting new players coming into this competitive landscape.

 In other words, the potential is huge yet being successful in this industry is very hard?

 You either have to have something very distinctive about your business model, or something special about your particular asset… Or maybe there’s a barrier to entry for other players?
 So it’s very difficult to make that space for yourself when there are many other startups doing something similar or pushing the same agenda as you’re pushing.